keptn/keptn.github.io/content/docs/develop/cli/_index.md

 keywords: [cli, setup]
 ---

-In this section, the functionality and commands of the Keptn CLI are described.
-The Keptn CLI allows installing, configuring, and uninstalling Keptn.
+In this section, the functionality and commands of the keptn CLI are described.
+The keptn CLI allows installing, configuring, and uninstalling Keptn.
 Furthermore, the CLI allows creating projects, onboarding services, and sending new artifact events.

 ## Prerequisites
 - All prerequisites from the [setup](../../installation/setup-keptn#prerequisites) are needed.

-## Install the Keptn CLI
+## Install the keptn CLI
-Every release of Keptn provides binaries for the Keptn CLI.
+Every release of Keptn provides binaries for the keptn CLI.
 These binaries are available for Linux, macOS, and Windows.

 1. Download the [version matching your operating system](https://github.com/keptn/keptn/releases/)
 1. Unpack the download